Distinguishing Phylogenetic Level-2 Networks with Quartets and Inter-Taxon Quartet Distances: NANUQ metric of a phylogenetic network

 \begin{lemma} Let $N$ be a semi-directed network on leaf set $X$ from the class $\BB'_{2}$ with $ |X| \geq 4$ and let $\PP$ be a canonical partition of $X$.
 Let $\{x,y\}$ be any pair of leaves from $X$.
 Then,

 where $\varepsilon (x,y) = \varepsilon (y,x)$ and

-\end{lemma} \begin{proof} Since $\mu (N) = 2^2 = 4$, by \Cref{lem:NANUQ_error_general} all that remains is to compute the error term $\varepsilon$, where Next, note that for any $N|_{xyzw}$ the underlying undirected network with 3-cycles contracted appears in one of the three leftmost columns of \Cref{fig:rhodistance_tilde}, giving the value of $\rho_{xy} (N|_{xyzw}) - \rhotilde_{xy} (N|_{xyzw})$.
-This expression is non-zero only when $N|_{xyzw}$ is strictly level-2 after contracting 3-cycles and $x,y$ are adjacent in the induced circular order.
+\end{lemma} \begin{proof} Since $\mu (N) = 2^2 = 4$, by \Cref{lem:NANUQ_error_general} all that remains is to compute the error term $\varepsilon$, where Next, note that for any $N|_{xyzw}$ its underlying undirected network~$\bar{N} = \overline{N|_{xyzw}}$ with 3-cycles contracted appears --- up to relabeling the leaves --- in one of the three leftmost columns of the top row of \Cref{fig:rhodistance_tilde}.
+Specifically, if $N|_{xyzw}$ contains no 4-blob, $\bar{N}$ will be the quartet tree in the far-left column, if $N|_{xyzw}$ has a strict level-1 4-blob or a strict level-2 4-blob with a 3-cycle, $\bar{N}$ appears in the second column; otherwise, it appears in the third column. \Cref{fig:rhodistance_tilde} also gives the value of $\rho_{xy} (N|_{xyzw}) - \rhotilde_{xy} (N|_{xyzw})$, with this expression being non-zero only when $N|_{xyzw}$ is strictly level-2 after contracting 3-cycles and $x,y$ are adjacent in the induced circular order.
 In particular, if these conditions hold, then

 Computing $\varepsilon (x,y)$ is now a matter of checking every quarnet of $N$ on leaves $x$ and $y$ to see if it falls in one of the above two classes contributing a non-zero term.
 To simplify this, note that the sign of $\varepsilon$ is completely determined by whether $x$ and $y$ are on the same cycle or not.
-Next, note that a quarnet on $x$ and $y$ can only be strictly level-2 after contracting 3-cycles, if (i) the quarnet has the two hybrids in its leaf set; and (ii) it has two leaves on each cycle.
-Furthermore, (iii) the term is non-zero only when $x$ and $y$ are adjacent in the quarnet order.
+Next, note that a quarnet on $x$ and $y$ can only be strictly level-2 after contracting 3-cycles, if (i) the quarnet has the two hybrids in its leaf set (otherwise it would be at most level-1); and (ii) it has two leaves on each cycle (otherwise one of the cycles would be a 3-cycle which would be contracted).
+Furthermore, recall from above that (iii) the term is non-zero only when $x$ and $y$ are adjacent in the quarnet order.

 Thus, to determine $\varepsilon (x,y)$ it suffices to first count the number of choices of the other two leaves $z$ and $w$ such that the induced quarnet satisfies the conditions (i)-(iii).
 Multiplying this count by $\frac{1}{4} \cdot 2 = \frac{1}{2}$, and then determining the sign as above yields the value.